sftcd/etm/etm.md

 reminiscent of CT, though clearly with signifnant authorisation being required and without the append-only nature of a CT log.

+## Minimise

+As recommended in [@?RFC6973] data minimisation and additional encryption are likely to be helpful - if applications don't ever see data, or a cleartext form of data, then they should have a harder time misbehaving.
+Similarly, not adding new long-term identifiers, and not exposing existing ones, would seem helpful.

 ## Same-Origin Policy

-The Same-Origin Policy (SOP) [@?RFC6454] may provide an example of how going beyond the RFC 3552 threat model can be useful.
-Arguably, the existence of the SOP demonstrates that at least web browsers already consider the 3552-model as being too limited.
+The Same-Origin Policy (SOP) [@?RFC6454] perhaps already provides an example of how going beyond the RFC 3552 threat model can be useful.
+Arguably, the existence of the SOP demonstrates that at least web browsers already consider the 3552 model as being too limited.
+(Clearly, differentiating between same and not-same origins implicitly assumes that some origins are not as trustworthy as others.)

 ## Greasing